Ma7moudHelmi/Library_Management_System/README.md

 ## Library Management System

 This project is a Spring Boot application that provides a library management system with RESTful API endpoints for managing books, patrons, and borrowing records.
+It includes logging using AOP.

 ### Table of Contents